David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - If it's your first agentic framework, I'd suggest starting with n8n, moving on to something like LangGraph (not be confused with 'Knowledge-Graphs'), Llama Index (not related to 'Ollama') and then a 'Smolagents' - 'ToolCallingAgent' before 'CodeAgents'.
 Ensure the 'CodeAgent' is containerized on docker, E2B, and/or Kubenetes if running multiple agents.
 Ideally on a Sandbox drive that you wouldn't mind losing / wiping.
 - Different models will often require vastly different prompt templates for the same task.
 - If you don't use a 'Context Window Refresher' the model will produce incoherent output once the window is full.
 My Smolagents runner has that built in (in 'agent.py') so use that or similar.

+### 🚫🚫🚫PROMPT INJECTION!: **DO NOT** leave the 'CodeAgent' base tools all in until you have experience with the 'SmolAgents' framework.

+Doing so gives the agent _carte blanche_ to search for anything online, leaving your system vulnerable to 'Prompt Injections'

+### ⛔⛔⛔ Prompt Injections involve **Bad Actors** leaving text formatted as 'System Prompts' in websites, poorly managed message boards etc.

+They would likely be in the same colour text as the background meaning you can't see them, but the agent can.
+It's 'Low Risk - High Impact' but even if you have a containerized environment, but even trivial 'Prompt Injections' could trick your agent into producing images in an 'infinite loop' leaving hardware unusable.

 ## 📝 Testing: